Red Jihad

 Red Jihad: Battle for South Asia is a political/military thriller by Sami Ahmad Khan.
 It was published by Rupa & Co. in June 2012.
 Red Jihad was hailed as one of the first novels to fictionalize the Maoist-Mujahideen nexus in the Indian Red Corridor and for dramatizing the links between religious fundamentalism and political terrorism in India.

 Red Jihad was Khan's debut.
-After its publication, Businessworld magazine said Khan "might have started a genre that will lead many youngsters to learn the English language the way an earlier generation learnt it: through our own Robert Ludlums and Fredrick Forsyths."
+After its publication, Businessworld magazine said Khan might have started a genre that will lead many youngsters to learn the English language the way an earlier generation learnt it through Robert Ludlums and Fredrick Forsyths.
 Khan has also been labelled as the Indian equivalent of Tom Clancy by the Millennium Post.

 Plot

-The novel was written in 2010, published in 2012, and set in 2014 AD, in the near-future.
-Pakistan has transitioned into a full-fledged democracy and is reconciling with India.
-However, there are forces working against this fragile peace.
-A Pakistani jihadi leader, Yasser Basheer, travels to the Red Corridor and enlists the support of an Indian Naxalite commander, Agyaat.
-Their plan: to unleash Pralay, India's experimental intercontinental ballistic missile, on the subcontinent.
-As the missile changes course en route, it hits Pakistan and causes collateral damage.
-In response, Pakistan unleashes war on India.
-The battle for South Asia turns murkier as an Indo-Pak war threatens to embroil many other countries in the endgame.
-Have India and Pakistan sparked off the mother of all wars?
-A gripping thriller, Red Jihad explores the most feared nexus between the jihadis and the naxals.